Saujanya-rajvanshi/THEORY/README.md

 17,179,869,184 GB of physical memory.
 3. 32-bit CPU architecture can process 32 bits of data & information.
 4. 64-bit CPU architecture can process 64 bits of data & information.
-5. Advantages of 64-bit over the 32-bit operating system:
+5. Advantages of 64-bit over the 32-bit operating system: <br>
 a. **Addressable Memory :** 32-bit CPU -> 2^32 memory addresses, 64-bit CPU -> 2^64
 memory addresses.
 b. **Resource usage :** Installing more RAM on a system with a 32-bit OS doesn't impact